-Searching among tens of millions of candidates from different walks of life, from young to old… , users have to spend much time and there are always unreal information to care.
+Searching among tens of millions of candidates from different walks of life, from young to old…, users have to spend time and there is always unreal information to care about.
 It’s a heavy task for everyone.

 No relevant service

-Most dating sites only offers dating and matching service.
-The information about relevant service such as wedding photography, wedding banquet, honeymoon reservation can hardly be found on these sites.
+Most dating sites only offer to-date and matching services.
+Information about relevant services such as wedding photography, wedding banquet, and honeymoon reservations can hardly be found on these sites.

 Last month, a girl from Beijing met a guy claiming himself as a “project manager”.
-This guy invited her to visit his “project” and during the trip the girl suffered a car accident.
-However, she got no care from the “project manager” and even impose fist from him.
-According to a survey from Shanghai Morning, almost 30% users have experienced this problem.
+This guy invited her to visit his “project” and during the trip, the girl suffered a car accident.
+However, she got no care from the “project manager” and even impose a fist on him.
+According to a survey from Shanghai Morning, almost 30% of users have experienced this problem.

-Besides dating service, dating sites are now trying new product around wedding such as B2C shop online.
-For example, Jiayuan created their online shop “Que” by the end of last year, providing relevant service like wedding ceremony, photography.
+Besides dating services, dating sites are now trying new products around weddings such as B2C shops online.
+For example, Jiayuan created their online shop “Que” by the end of last year, providing relevant services like wedding ceremonies, and photography.

-Marriage and family counselor was recognized by Chinese government in 2007.
-With the permission by government, this market will expand faster in the near future.
+Marriage and family counseling was recognized by the Chinese government in 2007.
+With permission from the government, this market will expand faster in the near future.

-Baihe began to push its users to put real name and personal data online at the end of last year.
-By this way, Baihe aimed to save a lot of problems such as identity and credibility for its users.
+Baihe began to push its users to put real names and personal data online at the end of last year.
+In this way, Baihe aimed to save a lot of problems such as identity and credibility for its users.
 And now other websites are also trying this.